 - Boutique Hotel

-- Breakfast on request, restaurants a drive away
+- Breakfast and dinner on request, restaurants a drive away

 - All ages welcome